 "Funding for this project, in part, was provided by the US Environmental Protection Agency under Section 319 of the Clean Water Act.
 The funding is administered by the Maine Dept of Environmental Protection in partnership with EPA."

+For more information on growing cover crops, please contact the District.
+We'd love to share what Southern Aroostook farmers are doing on their land for soil health.
 For some soil health practices images and ideas, check out SARE's online library featuring photos and cover crop presentations.
 Click on SARE link